-(a) Casual and part-time employees are eligible to provide up to one phone number in which to be contacted at for casual shifts.
+(a) Casual and part-time employees who are eligible will provide one phone number in which to be contacted at for casual shifts.

+(b) Block shifts may be divided and will be awarded based on seniority and availability.

+(c) Casual and part-time employees will be given a choice of any shifts they are deemed eligible that are available at the time of the call.

-- (b) For block shifts or shifts that occur beyond twenty-four (24) hours, all staff (part-time and casual) shall be called for the shift, if they are eligible to take it. - (c) If a shift will put an employee beyond regular hours (i.e., overtime), then that employee shall not be eligible to pick up that shift. - (d) The log will be kept of all calls made for casual call-in.
-The log book shall show: - (1) the date - (2) employee called - (3) time called - (4) the position/shift being called to fill - (5) the outcome of the call (accept, decline, no answer, answering machine, message left) - (6) signature of caller - (f) If no answer after six (6) rings, the caller shall make note in the log book and move to the next available employee on the casual register.
-If an answering machine is reached or person is available to take a message, the caller shall leave a message saying "This is from Sherwood House calling, please call us regarding an available shift" and note "answering machine" or "message left" in the log book.
-The caller will then proceed down the list as outlined in Point 2 (a) above. - (g) If an employee returns a call from a message left and the shift remains unfilled, offer it.
+(d) If a shift will put an employee beyond regular hours (i.e., overtime), then that employee shall not be eligible to pick up that shift.

+- (e) Shifts will be awarded in order of seniority and availability. - (f) There will be no penalty for refusing shifts. - (g) The log will be kept of all calls made for casual call-in.
+The logbook shall show: - (1) the date - (2) employee called - (3) time called - (4) the position(s)/shift(s) being called to fill - (5) the outcome of the call (accept, decline, no answer, answering machine, message left) - (6) signature of caller

+(h) If no answer after six rings, the caller shall make note in the logbook and move to the next available employee on the casual register.
+If an answering machine is reached or person is available to take a message, the caller shall leave a message saying "This is \\\\\ from Sherwood House calling, please call us regarding an available shift" and note "answering machine" or "message left" in the logbook.
+The caller will then proceed down the list as outlined in Point 2 (a) above.

+(i) If an employee returns a call from a message left and the shift remains unfilled, offer it.
 If the shift vacancy has been filled, advise the employee that the shift is no longer available.

+Shifts to be Scheduled More Than 14 Days in Advance

+Shifts to be scheduled 14 days in advance shall be awarded to eligible employees (part-time and casual) as set out below:

+(a) If a shift will put an employee beyond regular hours (i.e., overtime), then that employee shall not be eligible to pick up that shift.

+(b) All eligible employees will be phoned in order of seniority (part-time and casual) for position(s) and shift(s) to be filled.
+Employees shall have three days to reply.

+(c) Shifts shall be awarded based on seniority and availability.

+(d) There will be no penalty for refusing shifts.

+(e) This process will be reviewed at the Labour Management meetings within three months of ratification.